-Expansive range of up to 14,000 sq. ft.
+Expansive range of up to 14,000 square feet.
 Dual band Wi-Fi.
 Gigabit Ethernet port for lightning-fast direct connections.
 Handy LED indicator light.
 Compatible with all routers.
 Seamless dual band connectivity.
 6 antennas.

 The wide Wi-Fi range that this model projects and range of user-friendly features makes it a relatively expensive Wi-Fi extender.

 Simple smartphone-like design is easy to set up and use.
-Up to 10,000 ft. of bonus coverage.
+Up to 10,000 feet of bonus coverage.
 3 dual-band antennas.
 Designed for 4K streaming and online gaming.
 4 gigabit Ethernet ports.

 The ease of a lighting-fast, touchscreen-based Wi-Fi extender comes with a decent initial investment.

 300 meter range works for smaller spaces.
 Utilizes your home’s electrical system to bypass dead zone issues.
 Dual band connectivity.
 Each node features an Ethernet port.
 Easy plug and play set up.